Please read this information before applying to the Summer School.

 Public Safety and Security research is of increasing importance globally.
 The WASP Research Arena for Public Safety (WARA PS) promotes research in collaborative heterogenous agents and systems of systems - with the mission to keep society safe.

-The WARA-PS Summer School track focuses on Human-AI Teaming to enhance societal safety.
+The WARA PS track focuses on Human-AI Teaming to enhance societal safety.
 Participants will learn and apply the Joint Control Framework (JCF), which describes interactions between human operators and autonomous, automated, and manual control systems, to analyze the humans role in autonomous systems.

 The track welcomes both technical and non-technical participants.
 Those without a technical background will focus on developing and analyzing scenarios related to regulation and prioritization.